russellgoldenberg/collective-story/README.md

 # Ramblings
-An experiment in massively multiplayer online literature generation
+An experiment in real-time collaborative literature generation

 ##TODO
+weird timeout thing (does it stop when you move tabs?)

 ##VERSION 1
 Predefined short story word length